eagarcia514/datasciencecoursera/README.md

-test-repo
+datasciencecoursera
 =========

-This is a test repo.
+This repo is for The Data Scientist's Toolbox.